A characterisation of higher torsion classes: Introduction

 By work of \cite{Jasso, Kvamme, Ebrahimi}, studying $d$-abelian categories is equivalent to studying so called $d$-cluster tilting subcategories of abelian categories.
 Our setup will be the latter, where we assume the ambient abelian category to be of finite length (see \cref{subsec:d-abelian categories} for details).
 Many important classical concepts in representation theory generalise to this setting.
 In this paper, we focus on the higher analogue of torsion classes, namely $d$-torsion classes, introduced in \cite{Jorgensen} and further studied in \cite{AJST}.

 A fundamental result in the study of torsion classes states that a subcategory of an abelian length category is a torsion class if and only if it is closed under extensions and quotients \cite{Dickson}.
 This result is of crucial importance, as it both allows for the detection of torsion classes, and moreover gives properties which play a key role in many proofs related to these objects.
 A higher-dimensional version of this classical characterisation would hence be a substantial advancement.
 The main result of this paper gives such a characterisation of $d$-torsion classes in terms of closure under $d$-extensions and $d$-quotients (see \cref{def: d-ext closed,def: dq closure}).
+Note that throughout this paper we assume subcategories to be closed under finite direct sums and summands, see the subsection on conventions and notation below.

 \begin{theorem}[\cref{cor: characterisation}] Let $\mc$ be a $d$-cluster tilting subcategory of an abelian length category $\ac$.
-A subcategory $\uc \subseteq \mc$ is a $d$-torsion class if and only if it is closed under \mbox{$d$-extensions} and $d$-quotients. \end{theorem}
+A subcategory of $\mc$ is a $d$-torsion class if and only if it is closed under \mbox{$d$-extensions} and $d$-quotients. \end{theorem}

 Note that while a different characterisation of $d$-torsion classes using the bounded derived category of $\ac$ has been given in the special case where $\ac$ is the module category of a $d$-representation finite $d$-hereditary algebra \cite{Jorgensen}, the characterisation in \cref{intro: characterisation} works generally, does not require use of derived categories, and is closer to the classical result for torsion classes.